-Analysis of Total Cost of OwnershipThe total cost of ownership was calculated on a per mile basis by combining the acquisition cost of the asset and the cumulative cost of maintenance incurred by that asset.
-The economic optimum point of replacement is where this total cost is minimized, although this measure does not include other factors that weigh in on replacement and vehicle selection decisions.
+Analysis of Total Cost of Ownership per Mile

+The total cost of ownership was calculated on a per mile basis by combining the acquisition cost of the asset and the cumulative cost of maintenance (including both preventive maintenance and corrective maintenance costs) incurred by that asset.
+The economic optimal point of replacement is where this total cost is minimized, although this measure does not include other factors that weigh in on replacement and vehicle selection decisions.

 A full description of the analysis methodology can be found in Appendix A.